zncheng/dramanalysis/prediction/README.md

 		+ file name in format `features_$freq_month_$i.csv`
 			+ where $freq indicating the prediction intervals, including 5 minutes, 30 minutes, 1 hour, and 1 day.
 			+ where $i indicates the month, from 1 - 8 for eight different months
-	+ Note that it can take a few days for generating features
+	+ Note that it can take a long time (few hours) for generating features for each month
 	+ By default we set the parallelism as 64 since our server used for feature generation has 64 cores, users can also increase or decrease the number of cores for training based on their own hardwares
 		+ See the usage of function `apply_parallel_group`
 + Training-testing